Enchiladas with Homemade Sauce

 How to Make Enchiladas with Homemade Enchilada Sauce

-- FOR THE ENCHILADAS: While sauce is simmering cook the flour tortillas in a large pan.
+- While sauce is simmering cook the flour tortillas in a large pan.

 - Serve with sour cream, tomatoes, and shredded lettuce on top.